kircherlab/MPRAsnakeflow/docs/quickstart.rst

 3. Run Association if using a design with randomly paired candidate sequences and barcodes

-  .. note:: The association is now in-built in MPRAsnakeflow and doesn't require running this step separately.
+  .. note:: The association is now in-built in MPRAsnakeflow and doesn't require running this step separately unless stated in ``config.yaml`` otherwise.

 4. Run Count